 Smooth snakes (Coronella austriaca) are to be released back in Devon, after an absence of 50 years.
-Read the rest of this entry
+Continue reading Rare smooth snake coming back to Devon

 Probably the best opportunity to see the elusive adder (Vipera berus) is in March, when the males emerge from hibernation and are found basking in groups.
-Then in April, resplendent after its spring skin-shedding, the adder will engage with rival males in bouts of Read the rest of this entry
+Then in April, resplendent after its spring skin-shedding, the adder will engage with rival males in bouts of Continue reading Dance of the Adders

 The Herpetological Conservation Trust has this excellent page on the etymology and folklore of adders, including:

 “Old natural history books often tell how female Adders swallow their young to protect them from danger.
 This myth is even perpetuated by some countrymen who have spent their lives amongst Adders.
 This story suggests a degree of parental care which is sadly lacking in Adders.
 If she did attempt to swallow her own young the strong stomach acids would digest them.
 In all probability, this story originated when a gravid female Adder was killed with well developed young inside her.”
 Read

 Also I’ve added some statistics on adder bites here.
 Read

 Volcanic eruptions, lightning strikes, lizard bites and hornet stings caused some of the more unusual injuries listed by the Department of Health (DoH).

 Accidents cost the NHS about £1bn a year.
 The most common cause of injury was falling, which led to 119,203 admissions to casualty.